raphael-group/hatchet/README.md

 ## Usage
 <a name="usage"></a>

-The repository includes all the components that are required to cover every step of the entire pipeline, starting from the processing of raw data reported in a BAM file through the analysis of the final results.
+The repository includes all the components that are required to cover every step of the entire HATCHet's pipeline, starting from the processing of raw data reported in a BAM file through the analysis of the final results.
-We  provide a script representing the full pipeline of HATCHet and we describe in details the whole script through a tutorial with instructions for usage.
+We  provide a script representing the [full pipeline](#fullpipelineandtutorial) of HATCHet and we describe in details the whole script through a tutorial with instructions for usage.
+In addition we provide some [demos](#demos) which correspond to guided executions of HATCHet os some small examples and explain in detail the usage of HATCHet when considering standard datasets, real datasets with high noise, and different kind of data.
-However, the implementation of HATCHet is highly modular and one can replace any component with any other method to obtain the required results.
+Moreover, the implementation of HATCHet is highly modular and one can replace any HATCHet's module with any other method to obtain the required results (especially for the pre-processing modules).
-As such, we also provide here an overview of the entire pipeline and we describe the details of each step in a dedicted section of the manual.
+As such, we also provide here an overview of the entire pipeline and we describe the [details of each step](#detailedsteps) in a dedicated section of the manual.
+Last, we provide some tips and suggestions which allow users to apply HATCHet on datasets with different features.

 ### Full pipeline and tutorial